onefrankguy/frankmitchell.org/posts/learning-how-a-transmit-filter-works.md

 </p>

 The resulting frequency is in hertz, and it's that tuned circuit's resonant frequency.
-Becuase capacitors block low-frequency signals and inductors block high-frequency signals, a tuned circuit will only let signals at its resonate frequency through.
+Because capacitors block low-frequency signals and inductors block high-frequency signals, a tuned circuit will only let signals at its resonate frequency through.
 Filters that behave like this are known as band-pass filters.